mlcommons/algorithmic-efficiency/datasets/README.md

 - Librispeech

-Some dataset setups will require you to sign a third party agreement with the dataset in order to get the donwload URLs.
+Some dataset setups will require you to sign a third party agreement with the dataset owners in order to get the donwload URLs.

 # Per dataset instructions
 ## Environment